 This performance of Schaffe in mir Gott by Tritle and his Musica Sacra transcends the technical aspects of the work, sumptuously capturing the spiritual character and afflatus of the piece, composed ironically by a dedicated classicist who dealt primarily with abstract forms and avoided programmatic music; his erudite, transcendent choral works are unique and unexpected.
 As Brahms explained in a letter to Clara Schumann, “On a system for a small instrument, a man [Bach] writes a whole world of the deepest thoughts and the most tremendous emotions.
 If I could imagine that I could have accomplished such a thing, could have conceived it within myself, I know surely that the excitement and the shock would have driven me insane.”

 Tritle is an accomplished cognoscente who selects with erudition a mélange of musical offerings that challenge and inspire the listener.
 Wang Jie’s work, The Name That Never Dies is an interesting venture, dedicated aptly as the composer states, “[it] celebrates Kent Tritle, his musicianship, and the man who stared directly into the eye of the black hole.
 He shows us the music that has penetrated the depth of the universe.”
 Tritle and his choir successfully projected an ambiguity reinforced by mixed meters, angular harmonics, and hints of early polyphony and its horizontal parallelisms.
-Adding to this mysterious archetype are its percussive rhythmic patterns with a dash of Carl Orff’s O Fortuna from Carmina Burana, and all successfully, seemingly extemporized through artistic intent.
+Adding to this mysterious archetype are its percussive rhythmic patterns with a dash of Carl Orff’s O Fortuna from Carmina Burana, all successfully and seemingly extemporized through artistic intent.

 Canticum featured choir and orchestra with marvelous soloists tenor John Riesen, and contralto Nicole Joy Mitchell.
 The ensemble performed with élan, clearly articulating the work’s neo-classist dissonances in a piece crafted at the height of Kalabis’s creative powers.
 A marvelous soundscape, its intones hint of the Second Viennese School and its enigmatic serialism and structure.

-As anticipated, Maestro Kent Tritle et al delivered a splendid, diverse, and exciting musical program.
+As anticipated, Maestro Kent Tritle et al. delivered a splendid, diverse, and exciting musical program.
 Blend, articulation, intonation, and phrasing were superb, and conducting was precise and expressive.

 It was particularly surprising and pleasing to experience live music with recorded sound and prepared piano, a reminder of works developing this genre by composers like Ron Mazurek, Romanian immigrant Dinu Ghezzo, or as noted in John Cage’s Sonatas for prepared piano.